cboettig/ews-review/manuscript-w-refs.md

 signals, that may be opposite the patterns observed in the familiar saddle-node bifurcations.
 Before early warning signals can be applied in novel systems, additional information is needed in order to determine the best signal to use.

+One area that requires further exploration is the effect of different forms of stochasticity on the existence of EWS and signal detectability.
+Many processes contribute to stochastic behavior in ecological systems, and different forms of stochasticity have different effects on system behavior far beyond greater variance (Melbourne and Hastings 2008).
+Hastings and Wysham (2010) argued that most examples of detectable CSD indicators were found in models with additive stochasticity and smooth potentials.
+Boerlijst et al. (2013), however, found that stochasticity had the same effects whether it was additive or included in the population growth rate.
+Instead, they found the *direction* of stochastic perturbations relative to the system's eigenvalue determined whether CSD indicators were detectable.
+The form of stochasticity may be important in the detectability of CSD indicators even where CSD is present, because stochastic perturbations are needed to explore system state-space, while at the same time can reduce the statistical power.
+More work such as Perretti and Munch (2012), which examined the role of noise color in detecting CSD, will be useful.

 The future of early warning signals lies in the uncharted territory.
 For certain classes of transitions, such as stochastically-driven regime shifts, prediction